bluescarni/heyoka/doc/param.rst

    system.

-   A parameter is a constant whose value, unlike :cpp:class:`~heyoka::number`, is *not* fixed at the time of the creation of a symbolic expressions.
+   A parameter is a constant whose value, unlike :cpp:class:`~heyoka::number`, is *not* fixed at the time of the creation of a symbolic expression.
 Instead, the value of a parameter is loaded at a later stage (e.g., during the numerical integration of a system of ODEs) from a user-supplied array of parameter values.
    Parameters are uniquely identified by a zero-based index representing